 2. A copy of any document reflecting the allegations; and

 3. The final action or decision if rendered.

 Section 3.
 Exemption from requirements.
 No provision of this administrative regulation shall be construed to prohibit the professional appraisal practice activities of any out-of-state certified appraiser who is performing the duties and responsibilities while a direct full-time employee of any entity of the United States government.

 Section 4.
 Incorporation by Reference.
-(1) The following material is incorporated by reference:
+(1) "Reciprocal Appraiser License/Certification Application", March 2015, is incorporated by reference.

 (2) This material may be inspected, copied, or obtained, subject to applicable copyright law, at the Kentucky Real Estate Appraisers Board, 135 W. Irvine Street, Suite 301, Richmond, Kentucky 40475, (859) 623-1658, Monday through Friday, 8 a.m. to 4:30 p.m.
 (40 Ky.R.
 182; Am.
 536; eff.
 10-4-2013; 41 Ky.R.
 556; 1043; eff.
 12-5-2014.)